 The present study investigates the efficacy of dialectical behavior therapy intervention (with three skills of distress tolerance, attending to cognition and regulation of emotions) was done to reduce the level of test anxiety.
 The findings suggest that participating in consoling meetings of dialectical behavior therapy was effective in reducing anxiety levels of students.
 In other words the results showed that the intervention implemented on the experiment group caused a significant reduction in test anxiety after the intervention program compared to the control program and to pre-test.

-The results of the present study are in line with the findings of Ztl et al (2003), Haghayegh et al., (2012) and Hoffman, et al., (2011).
-It also in line with the findings of Ahmadi et al., (2012) in posttest part, but it was different with follow-up part.
+The results of the present study are in line with the findings of Ztl et al (2003), Haghayegh et al., (2012) and Hoffman, Brown, Forman, Herbert and Yuan (2011).
+It also in line with the findings of Ahmadi, Salehi and Bahrami (2012) in posttest part, but it was different with follow-up part.

-According to the same applied components used in the methods of dialectical behavior therapy intervention with rational-emotional behavioral therapy, metacognitive intervention, cognitive-behavioral intervention, as well as intervention method of coping strategies in cognitive intervention, we can refer to following researches; the effectiveness of cognitive and metacognitive strategies on test anxiety and self-esteem (Karami and Amirteimuri 2013), the effectiveness of mindfulness-based stress reduction (Golpur et al., 2012), the effectiveness of rational-emotional trainings on self-esteem and anxiety of students (Dadpour, Tavakolizade, Panahishahri 2013), determining the effectiveness of cognitive-behavioral therapy in reducing of test anxiety (Amirimajd and Shahmoradi 2008).
+According to the same applied components used in the methods of dialectical behavior therapy intervention with rational-emotional behavioral therapy, metacognitive intervention, cognitive-behavioral intervention, as well as intervention method of coping strategies in cognitive intervention, we can refer to following researches; the effectiveness of cognitive and meta cognitive strategies on test anxiety and self-(Karami and Amirteimuri 2013), the esteem effectiveness of mindfulness-based stress reduction (Golpur Chamrkoohi and Mohammad Amini 2012), the effectiveness of rational-emotional trainings on selfesteem and anxiety of students (Dadpour, Tavakolizade, Panahishahri 2013), determining the effectiveness of cognitive-behavioral therapy in reducing of test anxiety (Amirimajd and Shahmoradi 2008).
 Also in a research done by Roemer and Orsilo (2006), and Kosice et al (2007) so as to evaluate the effectiveness of dialectical behavioral therapy on reduction of anxiety, the results were in line with the results of this study.

-Dialectical behavior therapy approach in terms of the cognitive shared with other treatments, such as the balance between emotion and logic with Rational therapy and emotional dialectic of change - Compliance with cognitive-behavioral hypnosis and lack of fusion think beyond recognition with the use of intelligent minds with reconstruction cognitive methods to help finding solutions and evaluate the cognitive distortions, creating emotions and thoughts opposed to part of the reconstruction of cognitive, emotional act contrary to strong desires Rational Emotional Ellis, as seen by the dialectic behavioral therapy intervention, including hybrid cognitive-behavioral therapies, which formed the basis Nasrpzyrsh attention and awareness.
+Dialectical behavior therapy approach in terms of the cognitive shared with other treatments, such as the balance between emotion and logic with Rational and emotional therapy, dialectic of change - acceptance Compatible with cognitive-behavioral hypnosis, and lack of fusion think with meta cognition, recognition with the use of wise minds correspond to reconstruction cognitive methods by finding solutions and evaluate the cognitive distortions, creating opponent emotions and thoughts compatible with the part of the cognitive reconstruction, as seen the dialectical behavior therapy, including hybrid cognitive-behavioral interventions, which has been formed by the basis of acceptance and mindfulness (Linehan, 1993).

 A review on Speilberger and Vagg's transition model (1995) which is a comprehensive theoretical model of test anxiety talks about interpersonal perceptions, cognitions of information processing and recovery mechanisms.
 It balances the effect of concern and excitation on the academic performance of students.
 Also this model is a "special process status" model i.e. test anxiety is a trait and it is stimulated by state anxiety.
-Considering Speilberger and Vagg's views (1995) two scientific facts can be confirmed again, first with the existence of a balanced role in the effect of anxiety (cognitive component), and the excitation (physiological component) and secondly, with regard to the second part of the transitional process model that is test anxiety is a trait and is stimulated by state anxiety, with the alignment of the results of the efficacy of dialectical behavior therapy of high test anxiety, and generalized anxiety and with a focus on self-esteem in treatment, its effectiveness on generalized anxiety can have increasing role in the effectiveness on test anxiety.
-This is an approval for the efficacy of dialectical behavior therapy with a focus on self-esteem on test anxiety.
+Considering Speilberger and Vagg's views (1995) two scientific facts can be confirmed again, first with the existence of a balanced role in the effect of anxiety (cognitive component), and the excitation (physiological component) and secondly, with regard to the second part of the transitional process model that is test anxiety is atrait and is stimulated by state anxiety, with the alignment of the results of the efficacy of dialectical behavior therapy of high test anxiety, and generalized anxiety and with a focus on self-esteem in treatment, its effectiveness on generalized anxiety can have increasing role in the effectiveness on test anxiety.
+This is an approval for the efficacy of dialectical behavior therapy with a focus on self-esteem ontest anxiety.